 physical activity without the wheelchair or crutches.

 EXAMPLE 7.
-A claimant reports that she is living at an address, which we later verify is a vacant
+A claimant reports that they are living at an address, which we later verify is a

-lot.
+vacant lot.
 The FO then determines that the claimant is living outside of the country.
-This

 EXAMPLE 8.
-A claimant misrepresents or omits information regarding his living arrangement.
-The
+A claimant misrepresents or omits information regarding their living arrangement.

-claimant asserts that he is living alone after we advise him of the income rules and
+The claimant asserts that they are living alone after we advise them of the income

-income deeming at the time of application and again during redetermination reviews.
+rules and income deeming at the time of application and again during redetermination

-FO personnel verify that the claimant did not live alone during the time of the representations.
+reviews.
+FO personnel verify that the claimant did not live alone during the time

 EXAMPLE 9.
-We suspend an SSI recipient’s payment because he left the country for more than 30
+We suspend an SSI recipient’s payment because they left the country for more than

-days.
-He leaves the country again for more than 30 days but omits this information
+30 days.
+They leave the country again for more than 30 days but omit this information

 when asked during a subsequent redetermination interview.

 EXAMPLE 10.
-A Title II beneficiary alleges that he has an illegitimate child and claims benefits
+A Title II beneficiary alleges that they have an illegitimate child and claim benefits

 for that child.
-Evidence reveals that the beneficiary is not the father and that he
+Evidence reveals that the beneficiary is not the father and that they

 knowingly made a false statement in order to gain additional benefits on behalf of

 EXAMPLE 11.
-A beneficiary reports a nonreceipt of her original check.
+A beneficiary reports a nonreceipt of their original check.
 SSA issues a replacement

 check and the beneficiary cashes both checks.
 Evidence indicates the beneficiary knowingly

-and falsely stated that she did not receive the original check.
+and falsely stated that they did not receive the original check.
 We may impose a sanction

 for that false statement.
 We may also impose a sanction for a failure to report the